Yasi92/Happy-Pet/TESTING.md

       - From the product page on every product card.
       - From the Product deatils page under the product price.
   From the edit product page, the admin will be provided with a prefilled product form and is able to update any field as needed.
-3. I would like to remove an out of stuck product from the website.
+3. I would like to remove an out-of-stock product from the website.
     * The Delete product link is accessible from 2 different paths:
       - From the product page on every product card.
-      - From the Product deatils page under the product price Once the 'Delete' button is ckicked a deletion confirmation opens in a modal asking the user to confirm the process to avoid aby unindented deletion of products.
+      - From the Product deatils page under the product price Once the 'Delete' button is clicked a deletion confirmation opens in a modal asking the user to confirm the process to avoid aby unindented deletion of products.
 4. I would like to keep track of the orders and be able to see the details of all orders.
     * The all order page is accessible from the Profile dropdown in the navbar and the admin can have an overview of all processed orders on this page.